Mid-Atlantic School of Banking Class of 2028

 Tuesday, august 4 - Third Year Class Charity Event

 Support this year’s third year class at their charity event benefiting two charities – one in Virginia and one in Maryland!
-More details will be announced soon.
+See below for more details and click here to purchase your ticket to the event.

 Thursday, august 6 - Third Year Class Party